 Finally, we know that the online legal research landscape changes rapidly and without warning.
 Printed texts on online legal research, which are tied to a traditional publication cycle, can fall out of date within mere weeks or months of publication.
-For example, screenshots of research services - so carefully chosen, placed, and captioned - are often quickly invalidated by the launch of a new user interface for that service.
+For example, screenshots from the research services (Westlaw, CanLII, Lexis) - so carefully chosen, placed, and captioned - are often quickly invalidated by the launch of a new user interface.
 Our approach to avoid this issue is two-fold.
-First, we expect that the OER format (open educational resource, or free access textbook) for this text will allow more regular and responsive updating.
+First, we expect that the OER format (open educational resource, or free access textbook) of this text will allow more regular and responsive updating.
 But further, we have also simply chosen to avoid the use of service screenshots in this text wherever possible.
 To fill this gap, we invite users to consider the Queen's Law Library Legal Research Manual, which is openly available, regularly updated, and provides a more step-by-step description of some of the techniques and tools described here.